-Mary Kom enters Asian Boxing Championship final, beats Japan’s Tsubasa Komura in semis
+Mary Kom, Sonia Lather move to final of Asian Boxing Championship, Shiksha, Priyanka bow out

 The Indian all but sealed the contest with a series of ferocious hooks in the space of seconds.

-India’s contingent has six other representatives in the semi-finals.
-Shiksha Singh has her task cut out as she squares up against Chinese Taipei’s Lin Yu-ting.
 Sonia Lather, Priyanka Choudhary, L Sarita Devi, Lovlina Borgohain and Seema Poonia will also fight for a place in the final on Tuesday.